webfx-demos/webfx-demo-pacman/README.md

 ## About this project

-This is the WebFX versions of a JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.
+This is the WebFX version of a JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.
 This version contains no 3D scenes.
 It can be run on all platforms supported by WebFX, especially inside a browser via the GWT implementation.

 ## How to use